 - Clamp: there are two ways of using the Joule.
 There is a sturdy metal clip which attaches to the side of the pot or container.
 The Joule also has a magnetic base which allows it to attach to the bottom of ferric pots.
 This offers more choice in where you position your sous vide immersion circulator.

 - Connectivity: the Joule offers both Bluetooth 4.0 and WiFi connections.The Joule is compatible with iPhones or iPads running iOS 8.0 or later and smartphones or tables running Android 4.4 or later.
 The Joule is not compatible with Windows smartphones or other operating systems.

 The phone or tablet must support Bluetooth LE (low energy).
 The Joule app is optimized for smaller screens such as phones.
 So while you can use the app on a table, it will look best on a phone screen.

 Unlike other sous vide immersion circulators, the Joule can be used with Amazon Alexa for voice-controlled cooking.
 If you’re into smart home devices, the Joule will be a welcome addition.
 You can also use it to impress your dinner party guests – hands free cooking!

 - Cleaning: the Joule is NOT dishwasher safe.
-It can be wiped over with a damp cloth.
+You can use a damp cloth to wipe it over.
 Since it only goes into water this should never be a problem.The makers of Joule also recommend a vinegar bath for your Joule every so often.